anon-pradip/trying-next.js/README.md

 ## If you want to check out the live demo then please visit [App](https://trying-next-js-tau.vercel.app/).

+Used tmdb api for fetching movies and movie details.

 ## Getting Started

 First, run the development server: